 - Lime juice: Yuzu juice adds another element of flavor that is citrusy and slightly less tart than lime juice.
 Available at HMart, other Asian markets, or online.

-- Chilis: Serrano peppers and jalapeños are a good option that are available most places.
+- Chilis: Serrano peppers and jalapeños are a great.
 However, for serious heat lovers, use a thinly sliced Thai red chili (also called a birds eye chili) — they are hotttt.

 - Cilantro: The cilantro haters out there might like shiso leaves (Japanese purple basil), which are delicious, bright, and fragrant.
-We grow our own, but you can find it at almost any Asian market.
+I grow my own, but you can find it at almost any Asian market.

 - Yellowtail: Yes, you can even change out the fish!
 This would be delicious with sliced tuna, salmon, scallop, red snapper, striped bass, or fluke.